PSRG Voting System

 The Allstar voting system has good support for redundancy and failover.

 The RTCM modules can be configured with a primary and backup voting controller address.
-In our case we are placing the primary voter system controller at Queen Anne with the primary transmitter and the backup voting controller will be at Beacon Hill with the backup transmitter.
+In our case we are placing the primary voter system controller at Capitol Park with the primary transmitter and the backup voting controller will be at Beacon Hill with the backup transmitter.
 Each RTCM is constantly exchanging heartbeat packets with the primary (Queen Anne) voter.
 If it loses connection to the primary voting controller, the RTCM will connect to the backup voting controller, but continue to probe the master in case it comes back online.

 The RTCM has a further fail-safe mode which is used if neither voting system controller is available.
 The RTCM fail-safes as a simple repeater controller, ensuring the repeater with local receiver remains operational.
 In this mode it has a morse code ID and no courtesy tone, but it will work as a single site repeater until internet connectivity to one of the two voters is restored.
 We will configure the Queen Anne RTCM to operate in offline mode if it cannot contact either voter.